 KEY COMPONENTS TO WRITING A STRONG OFFER

 - Type of Financing – You know what they say “cash is king” but why?
 Why would a cash offer, win over an offer that is financed ie. Buyer has to get a loan?
 The number one reason why homes don’t sell, after being in contract is the buyer’s inability to obtain financing to purchase the home.
-For that reason, most sellers are impartial to Cash and find great comfort in not having to deal with a bank.
+For that reason, most sellers are impartial to cash and find great comfort in not having to deal with a bank.
 For more information on various finance options when purchasing a home, take a quick read of our blog;

 What if you don’t have a pile of cash lying around?

 Take the extra step and get approved with a lender who can provide you a Guaranteed Approval.
-This does not cost you any additional money and only requires that you send needed documentation to the lender (W2’s, taxes, bank statements etc) up front, rather than waiting for your offer to be accepted.
+This does not cost you any additional money.
+It only requires that you send needed documentation to the lender (W2’s, taxes, bank statements etc) up front, rather than waiting for your offer to be accepted.

 When you have a guaranteed approval, you will out compete other like offers.
 Many lender guarantees come with a promise to reimburse both buyer and seller up to $5,000 if they are unable to close.